muge/puppetWorkbench/README.md

 4. Output files will be in the `\mods\` folder under the modName you specified.
 	Said files can then be zipped up and distributed as such.

+Hopefully you understand a bit better how to use this now.

 ## V. "Installation" of files
 **IMPORTANT: IF YOU HAVEN'T BACKED UP YOUR FILES, NOW'S A GOOD TIME!**